flrntdfr/WORKINPROGRESS.dufour.xyz/_chantiers/2025/truth-or-truth.md

 ended: 2025-01-19 19:45
 labels: [game, list]
 description: |
-  Truth or Truth is a deck of 60 question-answering cards that can be played on a first date.
+  Truth or Truth is a deck of XX question-answering cards that can be played on a first date.
 ---

 <script type="module">